YaredTse/M-S/README.md

 Once moved to the usr directory, then close Terminal completly and reopen.

+### Ruby

 The language I have chosen to use for this demonstration is Ruby.
 Altough I could have used Java, I have picked up Ruby because it's compiled language hence I can prototype something very quickly.
 And also the fact that it supports BDD in a very elegant way.
+If you are using the latest Mac Book Pro, it should come wwith OS by default.

 ```ruby
 ruby '2.0.0'